 This page explains how storage works with your resources and the PW platform.

-When creating storage options, you’ll choose whether your storage is ephemeral or persistent.
+When creating storage resources, you’ll choose whether your storage is ephemeral or persistent.

 Persistent storage is created and destroyed independently.
-If you want to destroy a persistent storage option, you can do so from the Storage page by clicking the power button.
+If you want to destroy a persistent storage resource, you can do so from the Storage page by clicking the power button.

 Storage Provisioning Logs

-For persistent storage options, you can see the creation and deletion logs in this tab.
+For persistent storage resources, you can see the creation and deletion logs in this tab.
 All logs for current and previous sessions will be displayed.
-If a persistent storage option is active, you’ll see all the clusters that the storage is attached to.
+If a persistent storage resource is active, you’ll see all the clusters that the storage is attached to.
 For more information, please see Sessions in Configuring Storage.